SAFE & SOUND PROTOCOL (SSP)

 - Has two components

-- Structuring a safe context in which it’s given – which is managed by the practitioner or provider – For the intervention to be effective it is necessary for the client’s nervous system to be in a state of safety
+- Structuring a safe context in which it’s given – which is managed by the provider or caregiver – for the intervention to be effective it is necessary for the client’s nervous system to be in a state of safety

-- Delivering acoustic features that serve as a neural exercise – which is provided by our clinician.
+- Delivering acoustic features that serve as a neural exercise – which is provided by provider

 SSP can be administered by a professional who has participated in the training.
 Our office has one person who is qualified to do this.
 Please note: This protocol is not meant to replace other forms of therapy, it is designed to be used in adjunct to other therapies.

 Interested clients would need to contact our office for an intake session.
-During this SSP intake session, the parents will go over what SSP looks like, how to prepare for SSP, complete rating scales, etc. After the intake session, the parent and child (or the adult client) will need to commit to coming into the office for 60 minutes each day, for 5 consecutive days.
+During this SSP intake session, the parents will go over what SSP looks like, how to prepare for SSP, complete rating scales, etc. After the intake session, the parent and child (or the adult client) will need to commit to coming into the office for 60 minutes each day, for 5 consecutive days or the digital version for 30 minutes for 10 days.

-The person having the SSP intervention can be accompanied by a safe other person.
-This can be a parent or guardian, spouse, etc. During the intervention hour, the two will not engage in any conversation, but they may choose to engage in a number of creative activities, either separately or together.
+The person having the SSP intervention is accompanied by a safe other person.
+This can be a parent or guardian, spouse, etc. During the intervention time, the two will not engage in any verbal conversation, but they may choose to engage in a number of creative activities, either separately or together.

-After a client has completed their 5 days, the parent will be asked to complete rating forms shortly after.
+After a listener has completed their days, the parent or caregiver will be asked to complete rating forms shortly after.

 ILS has shared on their website: “Given the current health crisis and the need for physical distancing, we have accelerated the release of the digital version of SSP delivery to make it available as soon as we could.
 What we are providing now is a “beta” version.
 Beta means that, while we are confident of its functionality, it is still in its early stages without some of the features expected in the final version.”